Victor-Aranda-Lopez/YUV-RGB-8bit-conversor/README.md

 This can be helpful in Android devices since Android do not support YUV 4:2:0, but it does support RGB (among others).

-Important: This function only can convert 8 bit depth colours but not 10 or any other size.

 Contents

 	YUV_RGB_Converter.java file contains the function that makes the conversion